-Baccarat is a complicated and interesting game, however there are some strategies that one can use to steer the odds in their favour.
-Keep in mind that none of these are a sure-fire way of winning each hand, Baccarat, is after all, a game of chance and not skill.
-Here we will go over some interesting approaches and tips on how to increase your winning odds when playing Baccarat.
+Baccarat is a complicated and interesting game, however, there are some strategies that one can use to steer the odds in their favour.
+Keep in mind that none of these tips is a sure-fire way of winning each hand, Baccarat, is, after all, a game of chance and not skill.
+Here Lenny will go over some interesting approaches and tips on how to increase your winning odds when playing Baccarat.

 - If you find a variant of Baccarat with only one deck of cards, this will grant you the best return in terms of winning odds.
 But is very rare among online casinos.

 - It can be tempting to bet on a tie or bet on the player.
 Keep in mind that betting on the banker gives you a strategic advantage as the banker is 3 to 4 times more likely to win.
 This also applies if you are not going to play many rounds (coups).
 On the other hand, it can be clearly an advantage to bet on only a tie, as this will draw out the game for a longer period of time.
 Betting on a tie will also let you see a return of 9 times your wager, should you finish the game with a winning hand of 9.